jmcerda/gmhtoday/themes/contrib/zurb_foundation/STARTER/README.txt

 *** IMPORTANT NOTE ***
-* After adding a new theme in Drupal 8, you'll need to clear the theme registry's
-* cache, which you can do by clearing all cache in the UI or running `drush cr` ,
-* if you have Drush installed.
+* After adding a new theme in Drupal 8, you'll need to clear the theme registry's cache, which you can do by clearing all cache in the UI or running `drush cr` , if you have Drush installed.

-Automatic drush sub-theme setup
+Using Drush
 -------------------------------

+**Automatic drush sub-theme setup**

 To create a sub-theme, simply run the Drush command `drush fst sub_theme`, where "sub_theme" is the desired machine name of your sub-theme.
 Once a sub-theme is